 Samsung, which has been the world’s top TV manufacturer since 2006, said its strategy to focus on premium QLED and large-size TVs once again helped the company post brisk sales amid the pandemic.

 Global QLED TV sales reached 2.68 million in the first quarter, up 74.3 percent from a year earlier, and Samsung accounted for 2.01 million units.

-With the launch of its new Neo QLED TV, Samsung said its QLED TV sales will top 10 million units this year.
+With its new Neo QLED TV launch, Samsung said its QLED TV sales will top 10 million units this year.
 Last year, the company sold 7.79 million QLED TVs, reports Yonhap news agency.

 In the premium TV segment, which refers to TVs priced above $2,500, Samsung led with a market share of 46.6 percent in terms of revenue, followed by LG with 24.5 percent and Sony with 17.6 percent.